-Alternative Dispute Resolution:
+Alternative Resolution:

+Arbitration and other alternative dispute resolution mechanisms, to include, but not be limited to, arbitration, mediation, and small claims procedures, that reduce the number of lawsuits and their costs, while ensuring justice is served.
 Alternative Dispute Resolution (ADR) methods and processes, such as arbitration, mediation, and small claims procedures, provide consumers, employees, and other injured parties with an accessible and fair process for obtaining redress for claims and can in many cases avoid the expense and inefficiency of litigation.
 The Chamber opposes efforts by the federal Consumer Financial Protection Bureau, Department of Labor, Department of Health and Human Services, Department of Education and other federal agencies to significantly restrict or even ban the use of ADRs.